How tokenization improves the fintech industry

 The total tokenization and fintech market in 2020 was $110.57 billion, and it keeps growing every year.
 Economists believe the market will reach a valuation of $698.48 billion by 2030.
 At the moment, the most relevant fintech trends and challenges are as follows:

 1. Embedded solutions in banks

 Embedded financial services have become a growing trend in the last year, as many banks are trying to expand their scope and provide customers with the broadest possible range of services.

 It is expected that the relevant authorities will more closely monitor the emergence of new services embedded in traditional financial products in the next 6-12 months.

 3. Fintech startups from developing regions receive more attention

-Nowadays, investors primarily look to jurisdictions that are considered underdeveloped in terms of financial products, such as the Middle East, Southeast Asia, Africa, and Latin America.
+Nowadays, to conduct tokenization, investors primarily look to jurisdictions that are considered underdeveloped in terms of financial products, such as the Middle East, Southeast Asia, Africa, and Latin America.